Skip to Main Content

 Lesson 1 - Introduction

-• Group Activity: Place 6-10 fiction titles on each table, making sure that they all have call numbers using the current convention of FIC ABC.
+Place 6-10 fictional chapter books on each table, making sure that they all have call numbers using the convention of FIC ABC.
 Have the students look at the books and see if they can figure out how fiction call numbers are created.
-Do some practice call numbers on the whiteboard (e.g., me, the principal, their classroom teacher).
+Then do some practice call numbers on the whiteboard (e.g., me, the principal, their classroom teacher).

-• Assessment: Give each student a copy of the worksheet below; their assignment is to create the call numbers for seven books.
+• Activity: Give each student a copy of the worksheet below; their assignment is to create the call numbers for seven books.
 When they are done, they bring the paper to you to review.
-If it's correct, they get a call number to find on the shelf (see attachment ... use authors who are prolific!).
 If it's not correct, they need to fix it.
 Common errors are using the first three letters of the first name or the author's initials.
-Anyone who doesn't get a chance to find a book on the shelf today can look for one during checkout next week.

 2 = has mistakes that make sense and are corrected